Awkward-im/Torchlight/TL2Trans/readme.txt

 ------------------------------
 1 - Add required files to Addon list on Settings tab
 2 - Choose proper order of added files
-3 - Opend last file as usual
+3 - Open last file as usual
-4 - Do full export
+4 - Do export (don't choose "full" if you want to get file without standard translation part)
 =====

 How to delete old (not presented anymore) lines: